 Underage drinking is a common problem in the U.S. it accounts for 4,300 deaths every year of just youth.
 About 11 percent of alcohol consumed in the U.S. is in those under the age of 21, according to the U.S. Centers for Disease Control and Prevention.
 When you consider this, realize that peer pressure and underage drinking often go hand-in-hand.
-Stonewater Adolescent Recovery Center wants to give you back some control.
-To learn more about your teen’s treatment options, contact 662.373.2828 today.
+An addiction treatment center could help you get back some control.

 Why Even Educated Teens Make Mistakes